 Reflective thinkers – they understand their own strengths and limitations, identify goals and devise strategies for personal growth

 Willing to accept new challenges and new roles

 Aware of themselves as members of communities with responsibilities towards each other and the environment

 Active participants in sustained, collaborative projects

 Action is focused on getting involved in physical exertion that contributes to a healthy lifestyle.
-The aim of Action is to promote lifelong healthy habits related to physical well-being.
+The aim of Action is to promote healthy lifelong habits which leads to physical well-being

 Service requires students to understand their capacity to make a meaningful contribution to their community and society.
 Through Service, students develop and apply personal and social skills in real-life situations involving decision-making, problem solving, initiative, responsibility, and accountability for their actions